mk-fg/python-libraptorq/README.rst

 pathological cases and be exploited through these e.g. by dropping specific data blocks (see `"Stopping a Rapid Tornado with a Puff" paper`_ for more details).

-| Whole input can have up to 256 "source blocks" (encoded independently).
-| Each block can have up to 56.403 symbols.
-| Each symbol can be up to 65.535 (2**16 - 1) bytes long.
-| This sums up to ~881 GiB max for one encoder input.
-|

 Encoded data will be roughly same size as original plus the "repair symbols", i.e. almost no size overhead, except for what is intentionally generated.